mrstefangrimm/LnR-Actuator/README.md

 # LnR-Actuator
-The linear and rotary actuator allows linear as well as rotary motion of the shaft.
+The linear and rotational (LnR) actuator allows linear as well as rotational motion of the shaft.